-8.0 | TESTING AND COMMISSIONING
+8.0 TESTING AND COMMISSIONING

-Turn on and test the gas supply up to the fire for any leaks, in accordance with the current edition of BS 6891.
+Turn on and test the gas supply up to the fire for any leaks, in accordance with the current edition of BS 6891 (natural gas installations) or the current edition of BS 5482 pt1 (propane installations).
 For Republic of Ireland, reference should be made to the current edition of IS813 (the relevant standards governing installation).